 “Moonshard.”
-I retorted, “Mom’s affection.
+I panted, still in pain, “Mom’s affection.
 Pretty soon, one of your teeth.”

 Before we could return to sound-speed, Richter slashed the air again, Prometheus’ bloody blade reappearing on its handle as Blondie howled in pain and fell to his knees.
 Blondie’s Achilles tendons had been cut the moment we slowed down, and I winced down at him.

 “You won’t be moving around for quite a while.”
-I remarked, “Even with our medicine, that’s gonna be at least a week.”
+I remarked, “Even with my healthcare, that’d be at least a week.”

 Blondie looked up at me, eyes full of rage.
 “Lockheart, you-”